 The Gravel Culture: Certainly Trans Iowa wasn’t the first gravel road event, and it surely will not outlast the ones following in its wake, but for whatever reason, Trans Iowa struck a collective nerve among the riders of rural roads all across America.
 T.I.V1 hadn’t even happened yet when the fellows that put on the Dirty Kanza 200 hatched a plan to do something similar in their flinty back yard.
 Shortly after we announced Trans Iowa, the Dirty Kanza organizers contacted us and picked our brains for ideas for their inaugural 2006 event.
 We also got e-mails from Pennsylvania, Florida, and several folks in the Mid-West about how we went about putting on the event.

 Within a few years there were several smaller Mid-Western based gravel events, some of which simply copied and pasted our rules into their own web pages for their respective events.
 In all cases we gave our hearty approval, wanting nothing more than a little recognition of where the rules sprang from.
 Of course, as I have detailed, Trans Iowa was influenced by the great western epics and Mike Curiak’s group.
 Who were we to say we came up with all the rules?
 In the end, we felt it best to promote the idea freely, and share in the fun.
 Due to the nature of the internet, it spread virally into all corners of the nation.
-Now in 2010 there are so many events that are taking place based off of ours directly, or indirectly that it makes my head spin.
+Now there are so many events that are taking place based off of ours directly, or indirectly that it makes my head spin.